OfflcerSam/ShipUtil/README.md

 market listing, tier-0 NPC spawn, a  sector-tier-0 boss spawn, a police spawn, and its original crafting recipe. `ship_base_1000.png` sits alongside it as the matching sprite.

 Copy the `ShipSample` folder to `<gameDirectory>/ships/` to try it.
 If ships folder doesn't exist create it.

+Use `STEST` on character save name to get all ships on load.
+Otherwise, use the folder name for that folder's ships on load.